 The First Open Science Institute In The World

-The Montreal Neurological Institute and Hospital becomes the first Open Science Institute in the world.
+The Neuro is the first Open Science Institute in the world.

 Open Science is a no-barrier approach to scientific research that is gaining ground within the academic community.
 Its principles are simple: allow research data and materials to move freely from one research team to another, between disciplines and toward the creation of innovative businesses.

 Open Science accelerates research, heightens the quality of results, and reinvents discovery itself.

 A Ten-Year Mission

 Within the next ten years, we aim to transform many brain disorders from chronic or terminal to treatable, or even curable, conditions.
 The main objective of the Neuro's Tanenbaum Open Science Institute is to accelerate the discovery of novel therapeutics to treat patients suffering from neurological disease.

 We want to reduce the human and socio-economic burden of psychiatric and neurological illnesses, and improve the mental health, quality of life, and productivity of people around the world.